pathminder/pathminder.github.io/_classes/psychic-warrior-pathwalker.md

       *Maneuver:* Starting at 3rd level, the pathwalker can expend his psionic focus as an immediate action the pathwalker to brace his weapon against a charge, as if he had readied an action.
 He gains a +1 bonus on his attack roll with this attack.
 This bonus increases by +1 at 7th level and every four levels thereafter.

-      **Primal Fury Path:** Psychic warriors who feel the call of Primal Fury’s power are rugged, individualistic hunters who feel the wildness of nature within their mind, body, and soul.
-They’re prone to passionate reaction, quick tempers granting great power and fierce offensive power.
+      **Primal Fury Path:** Psychic warriors who feel the call of Primal Fury's power are rugged, individualistic hunters who feel the wildness of nature within their mind, body, and soul.
+They're prone to passionate reaction, quick tempers granting great power and fierce offensive power.

       *Bonus Class Skill:* Survival.